Best subscription billing software: 6 top platforms compared [2026]

 - Businesses where finance teams need direct visibility into subscription metrics.

-- Good fit for companies preparing for fundraising or acquisition, where clean financial data matters.
+- Companies preparing for fundraising or acquisition, where clean financial data matters.

 Recurly

-provides subscription billing with a specific focus on revenue optimization and churn reduction through better dunning and recovery tools.
+Recurly provides subscription billing with a specific focus on revenue optimization and churn reduction through better dunning and recovery tools.
+Below are some of their notable capabilities.

 What it does well: Smart dunning stands out as a core differentiator.
 The system learns from millions of transactions to optimize when and how to retry failed payments.
 Subscriber communication tools improve retention.
 A clean interface makes subscription management straightforward for operations teams.